 Where there is any doubt as the medical fitness of the applicant, the Council may require the applicant to undergo and pay a further medical examination by a Medical Doctor appointed by the Council.
+Any fees will be payable by the applicant/licence holder.

 Where there remains any doubt about the fitness of any applicant, the Licensing Committee will review the medical evidence and make any final decision in light of the medical evidence available.

 No licence shall be issued until medical clearance (if required) has been established.